speric/speric.github.com/_posts/2017-07-07-working-on-large-features.md

 As people a lot smarter than I [have](https://blog.newrelic.com/2012/11/14/long-running-branches-considered-harmful/) [argued](https://martinfowler.com/bliki/FeatureBranch.html), long-running feature branches can be painful.
 But sometimes you can't avoid them.
 What I look for in the up-front planning phase are opportunities to get code into master as soon as possible.
 This way, if we do need a long-running feature branch, it will be as small and easy to review as possible.

 With enough planning, database migrations are good candidates for early merging.
 Code refactoring that makes a path for new behavior is also a good candidate.
 For a recent feature, we shipped a refactoring of core business logic to production a month before the rest of the feature.
 In this way, we proved that the changes introduced in the new feature would be "backwards compatible".
 It gave the rest of the team a comfort level with the new feature that they would have otherwise not have had.
-Other candidates are UI changes that behind a feature flag, or new API endpoints that are not public yet.
+Other candidates are UI changes that are behind a feature flag, and new API endpoints that are not public yet.

 An added benefit of going to master as soon as possible with smaller code changes is that team members not working on the feature need less context to review pull requests.
-Huge pull requests are hard to review, an often become a matter of "if it works, ship it!".
+Huge pull requests are hard to review, and often become a matter of "if it works, ship it!".
 Smaller PRs are easier to review.
 Teammates don't need to know the entire scope of the feature to review the change.

-The faster you can get into master, and deployed to production the faster non-dev feature stakeholders can start using the feature.
+The faster you can get into master and deployed to production, the faster non-dev feature stakeholders can start using the feature.
 Again, I am standing on the shoulders of giants when I say this: the faster you can get to the point where you're getting real user feedback, the better.
 My own experience has borne this out.

 What I have found is that the more I try to ship things earlier, the better I get at identifying _what_ to ship earlier.
 There doesn't seem to be a hard and fast rule here.
 You're going to need to experiment.
 I imagine much of your success in this area will depend on team culture and operational setup.